AndreasStokholm/oref2/README.md

-# oref0
+# oref2

-Algorithm for OpenAPS implementations.
+Algorithm for OpenAPS implementations (Oref0), here adapted specifically to iAPS (oref2).
 To get started with OpenAPS, see the [OpenAPS documentation](http://openaps.readthedocs.org/en/latest/)

 ## Installing oref0